loelschlaeger/fHMM/README.md

 ```

 Having estimated the model, we can visualize the state-dependent
-distributions and the decoded time series to interpret bearish and
+distributions and the decoded time series:
-bullish markets:

 ``` r
 events <- fHMM_events(